IPCC Report Takeaways

 This 2021 report by the IPCC Working Group I (WGI) examines the physical science underpinning past, present, and future climate change.

-Our Programmes Manager, Martin Simonneau, has given us his top takeaways.
+Our Programmes Manager, Martin Simonneau, has given us his top eight takeaways.

 What we’ve learnt: